What is Event Management?

 All this electrifying energy created at these events was the hard work of an Event Management Firm.
 There are a whole lot of events that fall into this category.
 From the many Award Ceremonies such as Filmfare Awards or IIFA Awards, fashion shows, classical dance shows, road shows, music concerts, to art exhibitions, art openings and even art workshops…

 Entertainment events are well known for their ability to attract a large audience.
-Larger the crowd, generally mean better budgets.
+Larger the crowd, generally means better budgets.
 But there are risks involved when ticket sales don’t reach expected targets!

 A vast and competitive category itself.
 Many conventions attract thousands of people.
 Some meetings may only have a handful of people but they could be really high profile participants.